 A Tranmere Rovers supporter, Dean began his refereeing career in the Northern Premier League before graduating to the Football League list of assistant referees in 1995.

 After two seasons running the line and three as a Football League referee, Dean was promoted to the Select Group of Premier League officials in 2000.

 Since then, Dean has refereed a succession of high-profile fixtures, including the FA Cup and League Cup finals and Championship Play-Off final.

 Dean also took charge of international qualifiers and friendly matches up until 2013, when he reached FIFA’s mandatory retirement age of 45.

-The first Premier League referee to show 100 red cards, Dean has refereed West Ham United on 59 occasions, including the 3-2 win over Manchester United in the final game at the Boleyn Ground in May 2016 and 1-0 FA Cup third-round win at Stockport County in January this year.
+The first Premier League referee to show 100 red cards, Dean has refereed West Ham United on 62 occasions, including the 3-2 win over Manchester United in the final game at the Boleyn Ground in May 2016.

 Moore Family Foundation

-To find out more about MFF please contact [email protected]
+To find out more please contact Temisan Williams at [email protected].